Kuadrant/wasm-shim/e2e/unreachable-service/README.md

-## Missing cluster integration test
+## Basic integration test

-This is a integration test to validate when envoy cluster does not exist.
+This is a integration test to validate when envoy cluster exists but it is not reachable.

-The test configures not existing envoy cluster on the fist action `fail-on-first-action.example.com`, as well as on the second action `fail-on-second-action.example.com`.
+The test configures unreachable envoy cluster on the fist action `fail-on-first-action.example.com`, as well as on the second action `fail-on-second-action.example.com`.
 Reason being to validate error handling on the `on_grpc_call_response` event.